 Gain Relevant Experience

-To become a telemetry nurse, you need about one to three years of relevant experience working on the telemetric tools and patients who need them.
+To become a telemetry nurse, you need about one to three years of relevant experience working with telemetric tools and patients who need them.

 Two types of certifications exist within telemetry:

 - The Advanced Cardiovascular Life Support (ACLS) course takes about two days to complete and covers topics such as recognizing respiratory arrest and performing basic life support.

 After earning the certifications, it’s crucial to keep up with their renewals.
-The ACLS requires renewal every two years.
-Next, the PCCN needs renewal every three years.
+The ACLS requires renewal every two years and the PCCN renewal period is every three years.

-To renew your certifications, you will need to complete a certain amount of training hours to stay current with the field’s standards.
+To renew your certifications, you will need to complete a certain amount of training hours and continuing education units to stay current with the field’s standards.